 - SPECIAL REPORTS

-EVANSVILLE, IN—Systems integrator Evana Automation has received a contract from a Tier 1 automotive supplier to provide a custom automated assembly system that will produce ABS control modules.
+EVANSVILLE, IN—Systems integrator Evana Automation has received a contract from a medical device manufacturer to provide two automated assembly systems that will produce cardiac panel sensors.

 Linear motor pallet-transfer systems have been around for more than a decade.

 Speed is essential for high-volume assembly.
 However, speed also creates problems.

 Assemblers continue to invest in robots.
 Does your assembly plant employ robots?
 Is it planning to?
 Share your thoughts!